-Why This Isn’t the Time for a Public Option or Medicare for Some
+Why This Isn’t the Time for a Public Health Insurance Option or Medicare for Some

 By Margaret Flowers / Health Over Profit for Everyone

-This has been a tumultuous week for healthcare reform.
+This has been a tumultuous week for health care reform.
 First, there was the pleasantly quick defeat of the American Health Care Act in the House of Representatives on Friday afternoon.
 Then, that evening, Sen. Sanders spoke at a town hall in Vermont with Sen. Pat Leahy and Rep. Peter Welch where he announced that he would introduce a Medicare for All bill.
 Medicare for All and Bernie supporters lit up social media with their excitement over the announcement.
 This should have been great news, but it wasn’t exactly.

 Over the weekend, more information was revealed in a series of interviews with Sen. Sanders.
 Sunday, he said on CNN that single-payer legislation wouldn’t have the votes, so the first priority will be to improve the Affordable Care Act (ACA) with a public insurance, called a public option, and possibly lowering the age of Medicare eligibility to 55.